elicia4/linux_notes/learn-linux-tv/16-arguments.md

     echo "You have $(($lines-1)) objects in the $1 directory."

-"wc -l" counts the number of lines.
-You substruct one from the number of objects because the output of "ls -lh" includes a line at the top of its output that is not (obviously) an object itself.
+`wc -l` counts the number of lines.
+You substruct one from the number of objects because the output of `ls -lh` includes a line at the top of its output that is not (obviously) an object itself.

 The script above allows you to run it with no arguments.
 You should limit that.
-The $# represents the number of arguments you passed to the script:
+The `$#` represents the number of arguments you passed to the script:

 	#!/bin/bash